-With this soup, I used an entire head of celery, the remnants of two bags of lentils, the last Knorr vegetable stock pot, the frozen contents of the cheese rind pot and all the little broken bits left at the bottom of a bag of frozen broccoli.
-I was so satisfied with this that I renamed the soup Birdie Song soup, and sang* along “With a little bit of this and a little bit of that …”
+With this soup, I used an entire head of celery, the remnants of two bags of lentils, the last vegetable stock cube, the frozen contents of the cheese rind pot and all the little broken bits left at the bottom of a bag of frozen broccoli.
+I was so satisfied with this that I renamed the soup Birdie Song soup, and sang* along “With a little bit of this and a little bit of that …”.

-Green vegetables – I used a handful of frozen broccoli
+- 1 handful Green vegetables I used a handful of frozen broccoli

 Fry the celery and garlic in olive oil for a few minutes in a large saucepan, add all the other ingredients, stir and then cover with boiling water.

 Simmer with the lid on for about 30 mins until the lentils are soft.
 Blitz in the liquidiser or with a stick blender, seasoning to taste and adding more water if needed.

 This soup freezes well.
 Prepare ahead for a quick ready frozen meal.